Robert Leake

 Availability

-I practice in person in Greenwich, south-east London.
+I practice in person in Greenwich (south-east London).
 I can offer day-time and evening availability.

 About me and my therapy practice

-I hold a BA in Philosophy, an MA in Psychoanalysis and a Postgraduate Diploma in Counselling.
-Since 2019 I have been in continued psychoanalytic training with the Lacanian clinical institute, the Centre for Freudian Analysis and Research (CFAR).
+I hold a BA in Philosophy, an MA in Psychoanalysis, and a Postgraduate Diploma in Counselling and Psychotherapy.
+Since 2019, I have been in an ongoing Lacanian clinical training with the Centre for Freudian Analysis and Research (CFAR).
+I abide by the code of ethics of CFAR and the code of professional conduct of the BACP.

 Practice description